RDB-bit/2023-Statistics-on-ordinal-and-nominal-data/README.md

         3. Added ranking columns whilst generating the work-ready data This helped split the scripts vastly related to tests for either Ordinal or Nominal data This helped reduce data cleaning and wrangling code for further processes
-3. SampleData - Sample datasheet shared
-4. Ratings in SampleDataNominal are not used in anyway - they are residual of data preparation
+3. SampleData - Sample datasheet shared.
+Column A in SampleData is Independent variable and Column B is dependent variable with responses.
+The Headers are decoded, that is why they have values like 7-40-1 etc.
+4. Ratings in SampleData are conversions from text based input to numbered inputs

 **TEST SELECTION**

 IV to DV | Group size

 Ordinal to Ordinal | > 2, > 2 -> Linear to Linear (Ordinal Chi2 test), Kendalltau, Jonckheere–Terpstra, Cuzick tests

-Ordinal to Nominal | > 2, = 2 ->
+Ordinal to Nominal | > 2, = 2 -> Cochran–Armitage test for trend

 Nominal to Ordinal | > 2, > 2 -> Kruskal Wallis (works on Ordinal IV too , as treats it as Nominal anyway)

 Nominal to Nominal | > 2, = 2 -> Chi2

 **EFFECT SIZE**

+Ordinal - Ordinal -> Kendall tau -> tau [-1 to 1] (b and c) or Kruskal's gamma

+Ordinal - Nominal -> Kruskal Wallis -> epsilon-squared [0 to 1]

+Ordinal - Nominal -> Freeman’s theta [0 to 1] or epsilon-squared [0 to 1] or eta-squared (more biased) [0 to 1]

 Nominal - Nominal -> Chi2 -> Cramver V [0 to 1] or phi
-Ordinal - Ordinal -> Kendall tau -> tau [-1 to 1] (b and c) or Kruskal's gamma Ordinal - Nominal -> Kruskal Wallis -> epsilon-squared [0 to 1]
-Ordinal - Nominal -> Freeman’s theta [0 to 1] or epsilon-squared [0 to 1] or eta-squared (more biased) [0 to 1]

 **CODE AND INSTALLATION DESCRIPTION**